Shivam5022/Google-Pregel-Implemetation/report.md

 - Implemented aggregators and additional functions within the system, enhancing its computational capabilities.
 - Contributed to establishing synchronization protocols between workers during the superstep execution, ensuring effective coordination in the distributed environment.

-*Our future plans involve an expansion of this model to encompass multiple worker machines instead of relying solely on a single machine.
-Additionally, our aims include the implementation of confined recovery mechanisms to address Fault Tolerance.
-This methodology aims to recompute solely the failed worker partitions from the checkpointed state, thereby significantly reducing the computational overhead by avoiding the need to reprocess all vertices.*